kaycebasques/technicalwriting.dev/principles.rst

   tagged content you can manipulate programmatically.

 I don't have any firsthand insights here but my hunch is that this will turn out to be correct.
 The most obvious candidates to me are DITA, DocBook, and Schema.org.

 Actually, I do have one firsthand insight.
 ChatGPT Plugins must conform to the OpenAPI specification.
-See [The role of web service API reference documentation in ChatGPT Plugins].
+See :ref:`plugins`.
 Technical writers with OpenAPI expertise will probably see sustained or increased demand.

 "Code samples"
 ==============